justinyhuang/yams/README.md

     - supports print-out of request/response indexes
     - set and show measurements in its own type: 32-bit float for example

+To support quick testing, Oneshot mode is provided so that one can run YAMS with only arguments from command line, though it is recommended to run with YAML configuration files to make the most out of YAMS.

 ## Install

 - Make sure Cargo is installed.
 See the [install page](rust-lang.org/tools/install) for details.